-1. Not charging a royalty on sales but rather adding margin to product
+1. Not charging a royalty on sales but rather adding margin to a product

 This is problematic as the franchisor will not benefit from a franchisee adding additional products or services to its range.
 Also, according to the Competition Act, the franchisee can’t be forced to purchase goods from the franchisor, especially if similar products are available at a lower price.
 If franchisees have to pay exorbitant prices for the products, they will engage in deviant behaviour such as selling products from competitors or they will simply buy elsewhere.
 The franchisor needs to supply franchisees at market related prices and constantly ensure that the business model remains viable.